kulotsystems/maclab-bsit3a-2023/README.md

 ## maclab-bsit3a-2023
-Maclab Seatplan for BSIT-3A 2023 at PSUB.
+CCIT-106 Mac Lab Seat Plan for BSIT-3A (2023) at PSUB.

 #### Install dependencies
 ```sh